RetroPie/RetroPie-Docs/docs/Doom.md

 ### How to Launch Doom IWADs and Mods (PWADs) from Emulationstation using ZDOOM.

-First off, you will want to go into RetroPie-Setup, and install ZDOOM from Experimental Packages.
+First off, you will want to go into RetroPie-Setup, and install ZDOOM from Optional Packages.

 Once installed, we will employ [Rex Claussen's, The Darkest Hour](http://doomnexus.drdteam.org/DH_Pix.html).